Thinking about work

 Adrian wanted a job but was not sure if he was ready, or what an employer might expect of him.
 Adrian decided he would like to start work at an ADE to help him learn more about his skills and working.
 Down the track, Adrian might like to try something new.
 An ADE might be the right place for him to learn about his skills and interests.

 Maevis’ goal: “I’d like to explore what jobs might best suit me and find work.

-Maevis used some SLES funding in her NDIS plan to gain supported work experience in a supermarket.
+Maevis used some school leaver employment supports funding in her NDIS plan to gain supported work experience in a supermarket.
 She soon discovered she loved working in the bakery section.
 Her support worker is developing her skills to work more independently.
 When Maevis is ready, she will start looking for work with the help of DES.